 In 2020 after completing its Corporate Carbon Footprint assessment, the company obtained its certification according to the UNI EN ISO 14064-1:2019 standard.
 The study measures the total amount of greenhouse gases (GHG) emissions caused, both directly or indirectly, by the activities carried out by an organization in a given time span.
 This provides an overview of the impact of the production cycle on the environment and concrete data to define, year after year, continuous improvement objectives.

 In 2018 Pedrali takes a further step towards environmental sustainability through the use of plant-derived water-based paints, that allows to keep high quality standards in addition to a substantial decrease in VOC (Volatile Organic Compounds).
 These chemical compounds, contained in normal paints, evaporate at room temperature and can cause serious harm to human health, as well as contribute to air pollution.
 The result is a healthier and less hazardous working environment, since these paints are non-flammable; less air pollution, and vast energy savings, leading to the reduction of CO2 emissions.

 In order to support the environmental sustainability, that is a focus of a company’s philosophy, Pedrali’s products in plastic materials are made using high-quality raw materials, and are recyclable and eco-compatible.

 In 2020 Pedrali introduces the first products made entirely from recycled material: 50% from plastic material post-consumer waste and 50% from plastic material industrial waste.

 Year of establishment: 1963, as a family-owned company

 Headquarters: Mornico al Serio (BG) ITALY

-Production sites: Mornico al Serio (BG) and Manzano (UD) ITALY
+Production sites: plastic, metal and upholstered products in Mornico al Serio (BG) and wood division in Manzano (UD) ITALY